Ann Arbor Rec & Ed

-Our High School Volunteer Program (HSVP) is celebrating its ninth year as one of the best summer-time opportunities for high school students to build leadership skills, learn job responsibilities, and make new friends.
+Our High School Volunteer Program (HSVP) is celebrating its 12th year as one of the best summer-time opportunities for high school students to build leadership skills, learn job responsibilities, and make new friends.
 It is also a unique opportunity for students to explore different career paths in a relaxed setting.
-A major benefit of being a volunteer in our program is that while acquiring the skills and experience to enhance their resume, volunteers will be making summer camp memories that last a lifetime!
+A major benefit of being a volunteer in our program is that while acquiring the skills and experience to enhance their resume, they'll be making summer camp memories that last a lifetime!

 Our goal is to assign at least one volunteer per camp.
 The application requirements are listed below.
 Please be prepared with all required documentation before beginning the application process.
 We look forward to reviewing your applications, and hope to be in contact with you soon!

 All camps will be in-person, and the AAPS Covid-19 Health and Safety Protocols will be followed.

 Commitment of at least 2 weeks (does not have to be 2 weeks in a row)

 Attendance at a mandatory pre-camp training session